bitwarden/help/_articles/features/authenticator-keys.md

 - From any Bitwarden app by [**Manually Entering a Secret**](#manually-enter-a-secret)

 {% callout success %}
 TOTPs rely on *time-based* code generation.
-If your device has an incorrect time compared to the server, it'll generate password that don't work.
+If your device has an incorrect time compared to the server, it'll generate codes that don't work.
 {% endcallout %}

 ### Scan a QR Code